Saturdays, 10 am-11:30 am Pacific, March 14 through May 16

 more info

-Full admission for the first five weeks of the John Williams class, plus $100 donated to financial assistance, funding a scholarship for someone else.
+Full admission for the first five weeks of the John Williams class, plus $100 donated to financial assistance.

 $225.00